Kracken256/my-kdf/README.md

 This algorithm generated a 1 GB key in 9 seconds on my PC VM.
 This could also be used as a stream cipher.
+The minimum input key length is 5 chars.

 # Compile
 ```sh